News

 Description: Deploying machine learning in real-world systems necessitates methods to ensure trustworthy AI.
 This course explores research at the intersection of machine learning, privacy, and security.
 This course provides a comprehensive overview of techniques to build robust and trustworthy machine learning models, focusing on neural networks.
 We will examine seminal work on privacy-preserving machine learning methods.
 Our primary focus will be on Large Language Models (LLMs) and Diffusion Models (DMs).
 Throughout the course, we will discuss outstanding challenges and future research directions to make machine learning more robust, private, and trustworthy.

 In every class, we will discuss two papers.
-The papers for a given class will have a common theme.
 At the beginning of the semester, students will be assigned roles that will rotate every week.
 There are three roles:

-1. The Presenters: These students present a paper and take the lead in answering the questions posed by The Questioners.
+1. The Presenters: Two students.
+Each of them presents a paper and takes the lead in answering the questions posed by the Questioners.

-2. The Questioners: This group is responsible for preparing a list of 4–5 discussion questions about the papers to be discussed in class.
-For a given week, The Questioners must prepare their questions during the preceding week, and send them to the rest of the class by 5pm Monday.
-This means that The Questioners must read all the papers for their assigned week several days in advance of the actual discussion sessions.
+2. The Questioners: This group is responsible for preparing a list of 4–5 questions about the papers to be discussed in class.
+For a given week, The Questioners must prepare their questions during the preceding week, and send them to the rest of the class by 5 pm Monday.
+This means that the Questioners must read the papers for their assigned week several days in advance of the actual discussion sessions.
 We suggest aiming to read the papers by the end of the day on Sunday, to allow at least one day to discuss possible questions.

 3. The Observers: This group will take notes on a shared document during a discussion.
 These notes are not meant to be a transcription of what is being said in the discussion; they should capture the major take-away points of the discussion, as well as any issues.
-The Observers should also search for additional resources, or answers to unresolved questions, on the Internet during the discussion itself.
+The Observers should also search for additional resources or answers to unresolved questions.

 These roles do not preclude anyone in the class from participating in the discussion.
 A member of The Observers can jump in when a question is posed, and a presenter can pose a new question on the fly.

 Requirements: The course presumes a good understanding of machine learning.
 The students should have taken and passed a machine learning course and obtained a good grade (<2.0).
 This seminar is open to senior Bachelor, Master, and Doctoral students.
 Through seminal and recent papers, students will survey the emerging literature across research communities investigating these issues.
 The class aims to inspire new research directions and applications.
 Lectures, slides, and research papers comprise the course materials - no textbook is required.
 By engaging with the latest work in this rapidly evolving field, students will be prepared to advance trustworthy machine learning.
-Each student will present a paper during the seminar hours in the form of an oral presentation.
+Each student will present one or two papers during the seminar hours in the form of an oral presentation.
 In addition, each student will read the relevant papers for the other students’ presentations, and hand in a seminar paper summarizing their project at the end of the semester.
+There will be two sessions when each student presents their project for 10 minutes.

 Grading